AimanZaharin/Mahallah-Registration-System-JavaProject/README.md

 # 🕌 Mahallah Registration System

-A Java-based desktop application built for my **Object-Oriented Programming (OOP)** coursework.
-This system was designed to modernize and improve the Mahallah (hostel) registration process at **International Islamic University Malaysia (IIUM)**.
+A Java-based desktop application built to improve and modernize the Mahallah (hostel) registration process at **International Islamic University Malaysia (IIUM)**.
+This project was developed as part of my journey to upskill in **Object-Oriented Programming (OOP)**.

 ---